|

-Sports Medicine - How many pitches should my son throw? ׀ by John O'Halloran MSPT, ATC, CSCS, Cert MDT |
+Sports Medicine - How many pitches should my son throw? ׀ by John O'Halloran DPT, OCS, ATC, CSCS, Cert MDT |

-John W. O'Halloran, MSPT, ATC,CSCS, cert MDT, is a licensed physical therapist and athletic trainer with over 20 years of experience in the field of rehabilitation.
-Currently, Mr. O'Halloran is a director of physical therapy/sports medicine at Southeastern Orthopedics in Greensboro, North Carolina and co-owner of GOSMC Properties, LLC and owner of O'Halloran Consulting, LLC in Summerfield, North Carolina.
-He has worked in a variety of settings, including the University of Massachusetts at Boston and Malden Hospital, in Malden, Massachusetts.
-Mr. O'Halloran is also a former orthopedic instructor at the physical therapy assistant program at Guilford Technical Community College in Greensboro, North Carolina.
-In 1999, he became credentialed with the McKenzie institute in the mechanical diagnosis and treatment of the spine.
-Mr. O'Halloran is also a certified functional capacity evaluator in the Blankenship Method.
+Dr. John W. O'Halloran, DPT, PT, OCS, ATC, CSCS, cert MDT, is a licensed Physical Therapist and Athletic Trainer with over 24 years of experience in the field of rehabilitation.
+He is a board certified orthopaedic clinical specialist by the American Physical Therapy Association.
+He earned his post-professional Doctor of Physical Therapy from Temple University.
+Currently, Dr. O'Halloran is a director of physical therapy/sports medicine at Southeastern Orthopedics in Greensboro, North Carolina, co-owner of GOSMC Properties, LLC and owner of O'Halloran Consulting, LLC in Summerfield, North Carolina.
+He has also worked in a variety of settings including universities and hospitals.
+Dr. O'Halloran is also a former orthopedic instructor at the physical therapy assistant program at Guilford Technical Community College in Greensboro, North Carolina.
+In 1999, he became credentialed with the McKenzie Institute in the mechanical diagnosis and treatment of the spine.
+Dr. O'Halloran is also a certified functional capacity evaluator in the Blankenship Method.
 His unique evaluation and treatment skills make him a sought after clinical instructor for physical therapy and athletic training topics.
 He has spoken both locally and internationally on topics such as sports specific rehabilitation of the shoulder, spine rehabilitation and treatment of foot and ankle injuries.
-Mr. O'Halloran has studied orthopedic and sports therapy abroad in Australia and New Zealand.
-He is currently pursuing his Doctorate of Physical Therapy at Temple University.
-His wide range of clinical experience combined with his extensive knowledge of physical therapy outpatient rehabilitation services make him a very knowledgeable and skilled instructor. |
+Dr. O'Halloran has studied orthopedic and sports therapy abroad in Australia and New Zealand.
+His post graduate work has included manipulative therapy.
+His wide range of clinical experience combined with his extensive knowledge in the fiscal management of physical therapy outpatient rehabilitation services make him a very knowledgeable and skilled instructor.
+For a complete listing of upcoming courses for John O’Halloran, click here. |

 "How Many Pitches Should My Son Throw?"
 An educated personal story